 Additional camping on Bruny Island information

-With camping on Bruny Island very popular with both domestic and international tourists, there are some additional tips for camping at Bruny that will help you plan the best Tasmania trip.
+With Bruny Island very popular with domestic and international tourists, some additional tips for camping at Bruny will help you plan the best Tasmania trip.

-- Pets are not allowed on Bruny Island as it is a national park.
-There Captain Cook caravan park at Adventure Bay reportedly accepts animals.
+- Bruny Island is a national park, so pets are not allowed.
+However, Captain Cook’s caravan park at Adventure Bay reportedly accepts animals.

-- Bring a first aid kit as there is only 1 medical practice on the island that has a doctor available only 2 days per week.
+- Bring a first aid kit, as there is only one medical practice on the island with a doctor available only twice weekly.

-We have a great article on how to get to Bruny Island from Hobart This article will complement any Bruny Island travel planning you are doing.
+We have a great article on how to get to Bruny Island from Hobart.
+This article will complement any Bruny Island travel planning you are planning.
 Read our Hobart to Bruny Island article here!

 Camping fees on Bruny Island

 Camping on Bruny Island is cheap and affordable.
-There is a small nightly fee that must be paid along with a Tasmania National Park Pass for Jetty beach and Cloudy Bay.
+A small nightly fee and a Tasmania National Park Pass for Jetty Beach and Cloudy Bay must be paid.
 There is no free camping on Bruny Island.

 - 1 or 2 people – $10.00 per night